ssysy/crazythursday.github.io/README.md

 ## Introduction

-Swingtronics is a motion sensing game controller that can be held in one hand.
+Swingtronics is a **motion sensing game controller** that can be held in one hand.
 By detecting the player's movement as an input, it is converted into a digital signal and transmitted wirelessly to a portable processor.
-All devices are portable and do not require WiFi. just have batteries ready to play in indoor/outdoor environments!
+All devices are **portable** and **do not require WiFi**.
+Just have batteries ready to play in **indoor/outdoor environments**!

 Minimum of just one game controller and one portable processor to play the game (Multiplayer/multi-input device is also supported).
 Currently, a baseball simulation game has been developed, which requires 2 players with 1 processor.
 More game (tree-cutting, sword battle etc.) is on the way!